zaneschepke/wgtunnel-docs/Writerside/topics/Features.md

 <img src="quick-tile.png" alt="quick-tile" border-effect="line"/>

-Even if [auto-tunneling](#auto-tunneling) is enabled, toggling the quick tile will temporarily disable [auto-tunneling](#auto-tunneling) via the [auto-tunneling override](#auto-tunneling-override) feature to allow users to temporarily turn the tunnel on or off.
+There are two tiles available.
+One is for toggling the currently active and/or primary tunnel.
+The other tile is for toggling the state of auto-tunneling from pause/resume.

 ## Always-on VPN  {id="always-on-feature"}